How WebSub works: and why it's good for your podcast

 That’s literally it, there are no more steps.

-Here’s the full specification - it’s been a “thing” for over ten years now.
+Here’s the full specification.
+It isn’t new: it’s been a “thing” for over ten years now.

 If a podcast directory or app doesn’t support it, it ignores the line in your RSS.
 And if it does support it, it means almost instant updates for your podcast.